MLB Rumors: New York Yankees Could Acquire Matt Harvey?

 Matt Harvey used to be viewed as one of the best talents on the mound in Major League Baseball.
 Now, he is viewed as a problem for the New York Mets in the clubhouse.
-He has seen his career completely fall apart of the Mets are tired of letting his personal struggles affect their entire team.
+He has seen his career completely fall apart, and the Mets are tired of letting his personal struggles affect their entire team.

 According to Mark Feinsand of MLB.com, the Yankees could be one of the landing spots for Harvey.